le-harivansh/nestradamus/README.md

 To add new configuration values to the application, the following need be done in order:

 1. Add the relevant environment variables & values to the `.env` file.
+2. Add the relevant typings to the `environment.d.ts` module (found in the root directory of the project).
-2. Create a new `<module-name>.config.ts` file to validate the new environment variable values pulled from the `.env` file.
+3. Create a new `<module-name>.config.ts` file to validate the new environment variable values pulled from the `.env` file.
-3. Register the default export of the `<module-name>.config.ts` file in the module via `ConfigModule::forFeature`.
+4. Register the default export of the `<module-name>.config.ts` file in the module via `ConfigModule::forFeature`.
-4. Add the relevant namespace & configuration type to the `NamespacedConfigurationType` in the `ConfigurationService` (which - in turn - is in `ConfigurationModule`).
+5. Add the relevant namespace & configuration type to the `NamespacedConfigurationType` in the `type.ts` file of the `ConfigurationModule`.

 ## Module configuration